Hourly Based Fee

 Internal Control Checklist for Small Businesses and Non-Profit Entities

 Are you concerned about losing some of your hard earned dollars through errors or dishonesty?
 If not, you should be!
 Government and large companies have the resources to put systems of checks and balances in place, but small business owners and non-profit organizations may not be able to afford to do so.
-However, there are some very easy steps you can take to significantly reduce your risks.
+However, there are some very easy steps you can take to significantly reduce your risks, mainly required once you hire anyone else involved in handling finances or inventory.
 Here are some ideas.

 3. When signing cheques, always review and understand the purpose of the underlying invoices or other documentation; for payroll, ensure the net pay cheques are based on approved salary levels.
-Initial the underlying documents.
+Initial the underlying documents as proof you checked, which also serves as a deterrent to those who may be considering some fraud.

 5. Do not authorize personnel to use on-line banking, debit or credit cards unless controls are in place to require two online authorizations.